neomakoa/neomakoa/README.md

-- 👋 Hi there, I am @neomakoa.
+- 👋 Hi there, I am Neo.
-- 👀 I’m interested in all things tech and love programming in Javascript but open to learning new languages.
+- 👀 I’m interested in all things tech and love programming in Javascript/Typescript.
-- 🌱 I’m currently learning Typescript.
+- 🌱 I’m currently enhancing my Typescript skills whilst developing myself consistently.
-- 💞️ I’m looking to collaborate on anything worthwhile but I have projects of my own in progress.
+- 💞️ I’m looking to collaborate on anything worthwhile but I do have projects of my own in progress.
 - 📫 How to reach me send an email my way and let's create awesome solutions.

 <!---